robert-westenberger/knowledgebase/docker/networking.md

 Containers attached to the same network can communicate with each other using the container name.
 If you have two containers named `api` and `db`, the API container will be able to connect to the database container using the `db` name.
 ### Provide better isolation
 All containers are attached to the default bridge network by default which can cause conflicts among them.
 Attaching containers to a user-defined bridge can ensure better isolation.
+### Containers can be attached and detached from user-defined networks on the fly
+During a container’s lifetime, you can connect or disconnect it from user-defined networks on the fly.
+To remove a container from the default bridge network, you need to stop the container and recreate it with different network options.
 # Attach a Container to a Network
 # Detach Containers From a Network
 # Get Rid of Networks